Pirris-Salas/Pirris-Salas/README.md

 I used to work on the tourism industry, but I been always passionated about new technologies since I was a child.
 At my 18 years old I developed my first Android application with Eclipse and Java.
 Nowadays I'm learning how to move myself to the next level using Flutter and Dart.

-PD: Waiting for Fucshia OS, probably it will be my new rocket ship.:rocket:
+PD: Still working on my growth, hopefully couple projects will be ready soon.
+Stay tuned.:rocket:

 \
 ![](https://i.imgur.com/zDV4ggx.gif=50x50)